live-clones/lintian/CONTRIBUTING.md

  * If a change effects more than one "root" folder, they are repeated for each of the related "root" folders.
- * Text after a period is followed by *two* spaces (except where it is part of a abbreviation like "e.g.").
+ * Text after a period is followed by *two* spaces (except where it is part of an abbreviation like "e.g.").

 Backport requirements
 ---------------------